SeeThru-Networks/Interface/README.md

 - A feed interface is identified by the configuration file, therefore you can use many feed interfaces with the same tool.

 # The config file
-- The config file tells the tool where to find all of your feeds and any authentication arguments, every config file is unique to a seperate feed interface created on the SeeThru platform.
+- The config file tells the tool where to find all of your feeds and any authentication arguments, every config file is unique to a separate feed interface created on the SeeThru platform.
 - The file extension of the config file is `.conf`
 - Every property in the config file **must** be surrounded by `"` in order for the property to be valid.
 - The format for a property in the config file is as follows: `property_name="property_value"`.